jtsiomb/xlivebg/README.md

 FAQ
 ---
-1. Q: I'm running a standalone compositor (like `xcompmgr`), and xlivebg does nothing, or produces a corrupted picture.
+1. Q: I'm running xlivebg and nothing happens.
+I'm still seeing the previous desktop wallpaper, a black screen, or a corrupted/broken screen.

-   A: Try passing the `-n` option to xlivebg, to instruct it to create its own
+   A: Try passing the `-n` option to xlivebg.
+This forces xlivebg to create its
-      "desktop" window, instead of trying to draw on the root or virtual root.
+      own "desktop" window, instead of trying to draw on the root or virtual root window.